karmaniverous/stan/.stan/system/stan.bootloader.md

 1. Collect candidate artifacts (newest → oldest by message order):

 - Include all file attachments from current and previous messages.
-- Consider both full archives (e.g., archive.tar) and diff archives (e.g., archive.diff.tar).
-- Also consider any raw, standalone file attachment named exactly “stan.system.md”.
+- Consider both full archives (e.g., archive.tar) and diff archives (e.g., archive.diff.tar).- Also consider any raw, standalone file attachment named exactly “stan.system.md”.
 - Preference when ambiguous: if multiple tars are attached, prefer the newest artifact; when names are available, prefer a file literally named “archive.tar” for the full snapshot and “archive.diff.tar” for the diff.

 2. Integrity-first tar read: